District Health Mitigation Plan

 - Communication and updates will take place via email and district webpage.

-- Age-appropriate tools will be shared such as videos, posters, flyers, banners, social media posts, email graphics, newsletters and other resources to educate students about COVID-19 best practices and information.
+- Age-appropriate tools will be shared such as videos, posters, flyers, banners, social media posts and other resources to educate students about COVID-19 best practices and information.

 - Staff, students and their families will be educated about the signs and symptoms of COVID-19, when they should stay home and when they can return to school.